6th Grade Science

 In order for our class to run as smoothly as possible, I simply ask all students to be polite, organized, and punctual (POP).

 ü Notebook paper

 These, and other school rules, will be monitored according to SCAPA’s Code of Conduct.
 If a student receives three or more infractions (e.g., 2 gum infractions and 1 coming to class unprepared infraction) within a 4 ½-week grading period, a “N” (needs improvement) conduct grade will be issued on his/her report card or a comment regarding the problem will be issued on his/her mid-term report (conduct grades do not appear on mid-term reports).
 This is to let parents know where student improvement is needed to help our class run as smoothly as possible.

 Students should expect some type of homework assignment in science most evenings.
 Assignments will be posted daily on the board.
 Students are expected to copy assignments as written in their agendas at the start of every class.
-Assignments will also be posted on my web site: http://staff.fcps.net/abeals/.
+Once I return to school from my maternity leave I will also post assignments on my web site: http://staff.fcps.net/abeals/.
 Students should not rely exclusively on the internet to find out their homework assignments in science because there will be times when SCAPA’s server is down or when I will change an assignment that I posted in advance.
 This resource is mainly for students looking for makeup work when absent (only homework, not in-class work will be posted on the web) and for parents.